kontent-ai/sample-app-express-js/README.md

 ### Sending push notifications

-This application can also send push notifications to visitors whenever a content item in Kontent is published.
+This application can also send push notifications to visitors whenever a content item in Kontent.ai is published.
 You can read [this blog post](https://kontent.ai/blog/sending-push-notifications-from-kontent) to read more about how it works and how to set it up from scratch.

 To start, you need to create a new content type in Kontent with the codename "push_notification" and the following elements: